ahayyes/SingleNAD_Hayes_et_al/README.md

 **Note on the sequencing data**

 The diclofenac and 17-β-estradiol experiments were sequenced using NEB Ultra ll FS library prep, and the metformin experiment used a PCR free library prep.
 There is a set of inoculum sequenced using both library preps to account for any biases when comparing to the inoculum.
 The inoculum to be used with the diclofenac and 17-β-estradiol analyses are 'nad_inoculum_r1_R1, nad_inoculum_r1_R2' etc. The inoculum files to be used metformin anlayses are 'nad_inoc_r1_R1, nad_inoc_r1_R2' etc.

+**Code**

+R Code for these analyses will be made available when the manuscript is published.